Syndication

 834

-Once you have created a Subscribe token with a tracking ID, you can self-sign the token by creating a JWT.
+Once you have created a Subscribe token with a tracking ID, you can self-sign the token by following this procedure.
+Be aware of the limitations.

 Viewing statistics